-- Higher rate of resolution/improvement of obesity-related conditions than gastric band
+- Higher rate of resolution (or improvement) of obesity-related conditions than gastric band

 - Less follow-up visits than gastric band and gastric bypass overall

-- Likely lower long-term complications than gastric bypass (such as Malnutrition/vitamin deficiencies and others)
+- Likely lower long-term complications than gastric bypass (such as vitamin deficiencies, internal hernia and others)

 - No implant device in the body

 Disadvantages of Gastric Sleeve Surgery

 - Higher early complication rate than gastric band (ie. staple line leak)

 - Lower diabetes remission rate than gastric bypass (but higher than gastric band)

 Risks and Complications of Gastric Sleeve Surgery